 Like ants, termites form hierarchical communities, with each type of termite performing a specific function to aid the the health of the colony as a whole.
 Termite colonies are comprised of workers, soldiers, kings, and queens.
 The design of the colony structure is as complicated as the difference between the types of termites themselves.
-Today, we’re going to paint a picture of the typical subterranean termite colony design, so that you can better understand how we effectively treat termites.
+Today, we’re going to paint a picture of the typical subterranean termite colony design, so that you can better understand how we effectively treat termites here in the Phoenix area.
 Let’s break it down component by component.

 Underground Tunnels and Chambers